Calavo (CVGW)

 10. Return on Invested Capital (ROIC)

-We see the value of companies helping consumers, but in the case of Calavo, we’re out.
-To begin with, its revenue has declined over the last three years.
+Calavo isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue has declined over the last three years.
 And while its EPS growth over the last three years has been fantastic, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer staples businesses.
 On top of that, its brand caters to a niche market.

-Calavo’s P/E ratio based on the next 12 months is 11.5x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are better stocks to buy right now.
+Calavo’s P/E ratio based on the next 12 months is 12.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.